Catalina I. Villamil

 • 2011 BA (summa cum laude), Physical Anthropology, minor in Biology, University of Pennsylvania

-• Present-2024 Associate Director, Laboratory of Morphology, Caribbean Primate Research Center
+• Present-2024 Associate Director, Laboratory of Morphology, CPRC

 Selected peer-reviewed publications: